PARC-Robotics/documentation-2025/docs/competition-instructions/phase-1/design-track.md

 ## Design Guidelines

 * Teams are to use CAD software --- like Fusion 360, SolidWorks, or FreeCAD --- to design the fertilizer implement.
+* 3D renderings of the implement should be exported as a STEP file, that is, .stp, .step or .STEP
 * Designs can be inspired by existing fertilizer machinery but optimized for precision and adaptability.

 <!-- Add more guidelines -->